TheHorizonSharma/OOP-conceptual-classes-JAVA-/README.md

 java AssignJava.FileMerger

-⚠️ Note: Both programs use System.console() for input, which may not work in some IDEs like Eclipse or IntelliJ.
+Note: Both programs use System.console() for input, which may not work in some IDEs like Eclipse or IntelliJ.
 It's recommended to run from a terminal or command prompt.

-License

-This project is for educational purposes and demonstrates foundational Java OOP and file I/O concepts.